 Web Page Item Description Multicast Settings Multicast Address ?
 The multicast address used for multicasting live audio.
-Note : The Multicast Address setting requires a reboot for the changes to take effect.
-Multicast Port 🛜 The multicast port used for multicasting live audio.
+Multicast Port ?
+The multicast port used for multicasting live audio.
 The port must be an even number.
-Note : The Multicast Port setting requires a reboot for the changes to take effect.
 Buffer Multicast ?
 When enabled, this setting will record audio picked up by the mic into a buffer while the button is held, and multicast it when the button is released.
 Maximum message length is 60 seconds.
 Enable Polycom Paging on Multicast ?
 Enabling Polycom Paging will result in a standard RTP multicast being sent to the specified address and port and a Polycom Group Paging multicast being sent to the specified address and port+1.
-Note : The Enabling Polycom Paging setting requires a reboot for the changes to take effect.
 Note : To make a multicast page, press the PAGE Button.
 The microphone should generally be used at a distance of 6 inches, but may be adjusted to suit your environment.
 Polycom Transmit Channel ?
 Destination channel for Polycom Group Paging multicast.
-Clock Settings Set Time with NTP Server on boot ?
-When selected, the time is set with an external NTP server when the device restarts.
+Time Settings Enable NTP ?
+Sync device's local time with the specified NTP Server.
 NTP Server ?
 Use this field to set the address (in IPv4 dotted decimal notation or as a canonical name) for the NTP Server.
 This field can accept canonical names of up to 64 characters in length.
-Note : The NTP Server setting needs to be restarted to spawn NTP or to change the server.
-Posix Timezone String ?
-See Section 2.2.5.1, "Time Zone Strings" for information about how to use the Posix Timezone String to specify time zone and daylight savings time where applicable.
-Enter up to 63 characters.
-Periodically sync time with server ?
-When selected, the time is periodically updated with the NTP server at the configured interval below.
-Time update period (in hours) ?
-The time interval after which the device will contact the NTP server to update the time.
-Enter up to 4 digits.
-Note: Syncing and changing the Time update period (in hours) setting does not require a reboot for the changes to take effect.

-Web Page Item Description Microphone Gain ?
+Timezone Enter the tz database string of your timezone.
+Examples: America/Los_Angeles America/New_York Europe/London America/Toronto See https://en.wikipedia.org/wiki/List of tz database time zones for a full list of valid strings.
+Current Time Displays the current time.
+Microphone Settings Microphone Gain ?
 Set the microphone gain level.
-Note : The Microphone Gain setting does not require a reboot for the changes to take effect.
 Misc Settings Device Name ?
 Type the device name.
 Enter up to 25 characters.
 Button Lit When Idle ?
 When selected, the PAGE Button LED is illuminated while the device is idle (a call is not in progress).
-Button Brightness (0-255) ?
-The desired PAGE Button LED brightness level.
+Button Brightness (0-255) The desired PAGE Button LED brightness level.
 Acceptable values are 0-255, where 0 is the dimmest and 255 is the brightest.
 Enter up to three digits.

-Disable HTTPS (NOT recommended) ?
-Disables the encrypted connection to the webpage.
-We do not recommend disabling HTTPS for security reasons.
-Note : The Disable HTTPS (NOT recommended) setting requires a reboot for the changes to take effect.
-Click the Save button to save your configuration settings.
-Save Note : You must click on the Save button and then the Reboot button for the changes to take effect.
+Web Page Item Description Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
-First click on the Toggle Help button, and you will see a question mark () appear next to some of the web page items.
+First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.